roc-ket-cod-er/CWatch/journal.md

 A really cool thing I figured out is that GPS modules also output time, and thus my RTC might be a bit redundant.
 I think it is, however, still a good idea to have an RTC, as it can provide time at a very low power.

 Well yeah, thats just something I realized...

+---

+<sub>Also, a side note, I am going to try and journal with more detail.
+Previously, about 2% of my time went to journalling, and I think I am going to up that to 5%, as these journals just seem to be a bit bland and lacking detail</sub>

+### HOURS 0.5/44.5